Resource Planning Rescue: Why Switch from Spreadsheets

 ERP systems are touted for their wide range of capabilities—ERP does stand for Enterprise Resource Planning, after all.
 However, these heavyweight systems can be incredibly complex and are predominantly intended for finance or accounting teams.
 Perhaps that’s why only 26% of workers use their company’s ERP system.

-Spreadsheets can work well enough as a starter program, but there are some big pitfalls that prevent spreadsheets from being good resource planning tools long-term.
+Spreadsheets can work well enough as a starter program, but there are some big pitfalls that prevent spreadsheets from being good resource planning tools [#section-two]long-term.[#section-two]

 How Resource Planning Spreadsheets Fall Short